Exceptional Student Admission (ESAP) Program

 *since the new computer engineering major, effective F17, is jointly administered by the Computer Science Department and by the Electrical and Computer Engineering Department (formerly the Electrical Engineering Department), ESAP students in that major have the option to apply to either department’s

-For non-Electrical Engineering ESAP students, this guarantee of admission is valid for three academic quarters after you earn your undergraduate degree, the formal application may be filed within this
+For all non-Electrical and Computer Engineering Department ESAP students, the guarantee of admission is valid for three academic quarters after students earn an undergraduate degree.
+The formal application may be filed within this

 time frame.
-Students should discuss with their department’s graduate Student Affairs Officers (see contact information below) the scheduling of courses to find out which quarter is most beneficial for them and additionally if the quarter in which you intend to enroll may have a significant impact upon the availability of financial aid.
+Students should meet with their graduate department’s Student Affairs Officers to discuss the scheduling of courses and to best plan which quarter is most beneficial to enroll (contact information below).
+Additionally, please note the quarter in which you intend to enroll may have a significant impact upon the availability of financial aid.

 Merit based financial support is at the discretion of the department, but has no bearing upon admission itself.
 For financial aid information, contact the Financial Aid Office.

-Because the Electrical Engineering Department’s M.S. program consists of all graduate courses that are sequenced, Electrical Engineering ESAP students must apply for the Fall quarter that immediately follows their B.S. degree completion.
+Since the Electrical and Computer Engineering Department’s M.S. program consists of all graduate courses that are sequenced, Electrical and Computer Engineering ESAP students must apply for the Fall quarter that immediately follows their B.S. degree completion.

-Check directly with your department.if you have further questions.
+Check directly with your department for further questions.

 All ESAP Students